-In the RTC students meet with the Responsible Thinking Adviser (RTA), who assists them in developing a plan for classroom re-entry.
+In the RTC, students meet with the Responsible Thinking Advisor (RTA), who assists them in developing a plan for classroom re-entry.
 The RTA then makes an appointment for the student to negotiate the completed re-entry plan with the teacher.
+It is the responsibility of the student to make an appointment with the teacher to negotiate and discuss the completed re-entry plan.
 Successful negotiation equals a return to class.